 February is American Heart Month, a time to pay special attention to understanding, preventing and treating heart disease – the leading cause of death in the nation.

-This year, the 58th American Heart Month, the American Heart Association is urging people all over the country to "reclaim your rhythm."
+This February, the 58th American Heart Month, the AHA is urging people all over the country to "reclaim your rhythm."

 What does that mean?
 Quite simply, the AHA is encouraging people to reclaim control of their mental and physical well-being after two difficult years of the COVID-19 pandemic.